ooples/pine_script_docs/source/concepts/Repainting.rst

 **Notice that all these methods have one thing in common: while they prevent repainting, they will also trigger signals later than repainting scripts.
-This is an inevitable compromise if ones wants to avoid repainting;
+This is an inevitable compromise if ones wants to avoid repainting.
-you can't have your cake and eat it too**.
+You just can't have your cake and eat it too.**

 If we add a script on a chart,